Effective: April 2017

 - Protect against abuse or misuse of services or of your account

-- Improve our site and services
+- Improve our site and services provided to you

 You may disable the collection and use of your location data through browser-, operating system- or device-level settings.
 Consent concerning location data may be withdrawn at any time for following these steps.

 - Go to Settings > Privacy > Location Services.